SpotlightKid/adt/README.md

 ## License

-This plugin is released under the *MIT*.
+This plugin is released under the *MIT* license.
 Please see the [LICENSE.md](./LICENSE.md) file for details.